How the seven risks that environment and sustainability pose to your firm can make you a smarter and more profitable operation.

 If you answered “Yes” to one or more of these questions, then this workshop is for you.
 It sounds like compliance – but it’s really about transforming your business – and it’s based on solid evidence, including my own practical experience and deep research.

-Liability to Viability helps you comply with the risk standards you use.
+This workshop helps you comply with the risk standards you use.

 It applies leading science and business information to a range of very real risks posed by: